MathieuFortune/mathieufortune.github.io/_posts/2017-10-05-what-is-usability.markdown

 In this article, I want to dive into what is usability ?

-Focus on making sure that products are ease to use for everyone in whatever context that meant to be used in.
+Making sure that a product is easy to use for everyone, whatever the physical and mental context they are in (physically impared, on the move, novice, ...).
-So that it’s really clear to people what there are supposed to do next, how they get the task done that they need to be done.
+Doing so that it’s really clear to people what there are supposed to do next, how they manage to get the task done that they need to be done.

 <blockquote class="col-half--left">Usability = ability to use a product with ease</blockquote>

-From a design perspective, what are the top 5 important things that my customer must be able to do on my app or on my website, you want them to be able to do that without much though, without much frustation and be able to easily complete those activities/tasks.
+From a design perspective, what are the top 5 important things that my customer must be able to do on my app or on my website, you want them to be able to do that without much though, without much frustration and be able to easily complete those activities/tasks.

 Usability does not just apply to digital product but also to physical product because everything has usability.

-For example scale are a really interesting product to think of.
-An analog scale will be easy to use instead of a digital scale where complexity is added.
+For example weight scale is an interesting product to think of.
+An analog scale will be easy to use, you step on it and it shows your weight.
+A digital scale could add more complexity (multiple modes, buttons, ...).
 Usability is much more frequently though in digital product because these product are more complex because they have computer build into it.

 You can think about usability everyday when you use doors to enter somewhere.
 Sometimes doors are a really big example at poor usability.
-Did you never get frustated when you push a door to open it instead of pulling it and you never know what is the right one ?
+Did you never get frustated when you push a door to open it instead of pulling it and you never know what is the right way ?

 This usability issue is also called **“Norman door”**.
 It’s when a design tells you to do the opposite of what you are actually supposed to do or give a wrong signal and need a sign to correct it.
-Named after Don Norman, professor of cognitive sciences and author of really interesting books like “Design of everyday things” or also “Emotional Design”.
+Named after Don Norman, professor of cognitive sciences and author of “Design of everyday things” and “Emotional Design”, both must read books for UX designers.

 {% include lazy-image.html src="/images/design-of-everyday-things-cov.jpg" alt="Picture cov book Design of Everyday Things" caption="Design of Everyday Things - Don Norman" figClass="col-half--left" %}